financialplugins/omnipay-trongrid/README.md

     $errorMessage = $response->getMessage();
 }
 ```

+Note that the account balance is returned in SUN, not decimal.

 ## Support
 If you are having general issues with Omnipay, we suggest posting on [Stack Overflow](http://stackoverflow.com/).
 Be sure to add the [omnipay](omnipay) tag so it can be easily found.